 - Vitamin E (mg): 2.68

 Oxalates, also known as oxalic acid, are a natural compound found in many fruits and vegetables.

 However, some fruits have higher amounts of oxalates than others.
 And avocado is one of them.
 A single avocado contains 19 mg of oxalates.

-And when turtles ingest high amounts of oxalate-rich food, the oxalates bind with calcium and prevent absorption of necessary minerals – even calcium itself.
+And when turtles ingest high amounts of oxalate-rich food, the oxalates bind with calcium and prevent the absorption of necessary minerals – including calcium.

 - Swollen legs

 - Bumps along the legs, spine, and tail